NomicFoundation/hardhat/CONTRIBUTING.md

 Running `node scripts/check-dependencies.js` from the root folder checks that every project specifies the same versions of each dependency.
 It will print an error if the versions get out of sync.

+## Performance and dependencies loading

+Buidler and its plugins are optimized for keeping startup time low.

+This is done by selectively requiring dependencies when needed using `import` or `require` following this criteria:

+1. If something is only imported for its type, and NOT its value, use a top-level `import ... from "mod""`
+1. If a module is in the least below, use a top-level `import ... from "mod""`.
+3. Otherwise, use `await import` or `require` locally in the functions that use it.
+  3.1.
+If the function is sync, use node's `require` 3.2.
+If the function is an async, use `await import`

+Note that these rules don't apply to tests.
+You can always use top-level imports there.

+### Essential modules

+This is a list of the modules that always get loaded during startup:

+* `fs`
+* `path`
+* `util`
+* `find-up`
+* `fs-extra`
+* `semver`
+* `deepmerge`
+* `source-map-support/register`